madalin312/pnc_documents/documents/PCI_SSC_QuickRef_Guide_2010.md

 Compliance with the Payment Card Industry (PCI) Data Security Standard (DSS) helps to alleviate these vulnerabilities and protect cardholder data.

-4
+This Guide provides supplemental information that does not replace or supersede PCI SSC Security Standards or their supporting documents.

-## RISky BehavIoR
+### Risky Behavior

 A survey of businesses in the U.S. and Europe reveals activities that may put cardholder data at risk.

-81% store payment card numbers
+- 81% store payment card numbers

-73% store payment card expiration dates
+- 73% store payment card expiration dates

-71% store payment card verification codes
+- 71% store payment card verification codes

-57% store customer data from the payment card magnetic stripe 16% store other personal data
+- 57% store customer data from the payment card magnetic stripe 16% store other personal data

 Source: Forrester Consulting: The State of PCI Compliance (commissioned by RSA/EMC)

 The intent of this PCI DSS Quick Reference Guide is to help you understand the PCI DSS and to apply it to your payment card transaction environment.